Skip to main content

 Claude Opus 4.7 Context Window: The 1M-Token Strategy

 Claude Opus 4.7 ships with a 1M-token context window.
-Filling it is easy.
-Using it well is the discipline.
-Production-grade strategy for context budgets that produce better diffs.
+Filling it is easy; using it well is the discipline.
+A production strategy for context budgets that produce better diffs.

 BridgeMind Team·Vibecademy Editorial